ariannamethod/Nicole-AM/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See [LICENSE-CODE](LICENSE-CODE) for details.